-Fixed assets are recognized on 'at cost' value in case it is expected that the future economic benefits will inflow into the association.
-At cost value is determined either based on an invoiced amount or direct cost that can be allocated to the particular asset procurement.
+Fixed assets are recognized as 'at cost' value in case it is expected that the future economic benefits will inflow into the association.
+Cost value is determined either based on an invoiced amount or direct cost that can be allocated to the particular asset procurement.

-Depreciation rate is aligned to the highest non-taxable rates pursuant to the Law on profit tax Federation BiH.
+The depreciation rate is aligned to the highest non-taxable rates pursuant to the Law on profit tax Federation BiH.